 LANDOWNER RESOURCES

-There are many agencies, resources, and funding opportunities available to commercial & residential landowners to mange riverfront land.
+There are many agencies, resources, and funding opportunities available to commercial & residential landowners to manage riverfront land.
 Please visit some of these partner organizations for more information.

 The Appomattox River is part of the James River Watershed, and FOLAR partners with the James River Association (JRA) and their riparian buffer and shoreline restoration programs.